SHRISTI-125/JSR_Explorer/README.md

 </ul>

 ## Usage
-JSR_Explorer is designed for anyone interested in learning about Jamshedpur.
+JSR_Guide is designed for anyone interested in learning about Jamshedpur.
 The user-friendly interface makes it simple to navigate between topics and find relevant information.
 It is useful for anyone who want to know about what makes Jamshedpur unique.